The moment you figure out how to work with conditionals in Python you will find yourself in the perfect spot to start making more complex programs.

 After having learned how to work with conditionals, don’t think twice before jumping into the depths of the decision making in Python by using elif.

 If you’re enthusiastic about boosting your Python knowledge, check out our super practical tutorials!

 Test what you've learned with these exercises:

 Need help with learning Python?
-Check out our detailed Python Programming Guide.
+Check out our detailed Introduction to Python course.